 A well-composed graphic design retainer agreement will include provisions that ensure a mutually beneficial working arrangement between the freelancer and their client.
 Terms and conditions regularly found in an agreement include the following:

 - Services – The graphic designer and client should describe in detail what services will be provided to the client.
 If the freelancer is to set aside a set number of hours or tasks for their client, it should also be detailed in the contract.

-- Term – When the freelancer will begin their services and when the contract will expire should be relayed in the agreement.
+- Term – When the freelancer will begin their services and when the contract will expire should both be relayed in the agreement.

 - Confidentiality – The document will state the graphic designer’s responsibility to keep their client’s proprietary and business information confidential.

 - Traditional – A traditional retainer is usually based on the number of hours the designer agrees to set aside for their client or the number of projects they will complete.
 Some retainers will have a provision that allows unused hours to be rolled over to the following month.

 - Expert Access – An expert access retainer agreement allows the client to have an expert available on-call whenever the client needs support.